A

 you explore other subjects and stories as well?

-gallery and have come to call friends.
+gallery.
 There seem to be limitless

 possibilities within this fascinating group.
-Landscape painter
+But the world is a big

 place with lots going on, so let's see what happens.
 It's tabula